 For more free resources from the Goethe Institute please visit other sections of this website.

 However, there are many alternatives to German courses provided by the Goethe-Institute.
 They are especially suitable for learners who do not need to take standard exams while also having certain specific requirements.
 Additionally, many of them tend to be more entertaining than standard courses.
-Here you find links to some of the best free German lessons available online (although many of these courses start from the beginner’s level, they all also contain lessons for more advanced German learners):
+Here you find links to some of the best free German lessons for intermediate and advanced students available online (although many of these courses start from the beginner’s level, they all also contain lessons for more advanced German learners):

 - Easy Online German is a complete German course for beginners and intermediate students with focus on all the most important language learning topics including grammar, basic everyday vocabulary, listening comprehension and pronunciation.
 Everything is explained in English, so the course is also suitable for an absolute beginner.
 Unfortunately, this very useful website is not mobile friendly yet and can, therefore, only be viewed on larger screens such as desktops or tablets.